elliot-wasem/personal-website/README.md

 # Personal Website

 This is my take on a personal website.
-It's command-line driven with graphical elements for those who feel uncomfortable with the command line.
+It's command-line driven, with graphical elements for those who feel uncomfortable with the command line.

 While it looks a bit like bash initially, it is all written by hand using only javascript and DOM manipulation (with of course HTML and CSS for styling).
 All commands are custom implemented.